-The Federal Housing Authority (FHA) does more than offer ways for people to buy a home.
+The Federal Housing Administration (FHA) does more than offer ways for people to buy a home.
 They have another program designed to allow homeowners to get a lower interest rate, and hopefully a lower payment, without going through all the normal work associated with a refinance.
 The program is called the FHA Streamline Refinance and it can be a real boost to many homeowners all across the country.

 Who is Allowed to Apply for the Program?

 A homeowner that currently has an FHA mortgage can apply for the streamline refinance program.
 However, there is a major pre-requisite.
 Homeowners must be current on their mortgage payment and have a solid history of making their payments on time.

 Specifically, borrowers are not allowed to have more than one payment that was over 30 days past due if the loan is more than one year old.